crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

 ## Task 2: Modify your app and push a new version

- 1. Make a change to the `index.txt` file in the sample application.
+ 1. Make a visual change to the application that we can see change

-  * Change the text "Hello, Bluemix World **1**" to "Hello, Bluemix World **2**".
+	`cp index.html-v2 index.html`
+	`cp index.txt-v2 index.txt`

+	You can also make manual changes as you see fit in an editor.

- 2. Publish the second version of the sample application to Bluemix.
-This time, use this command:
+ 2. Publish the updated version of your application to Bluemix.
+Use this command:

     `cf push hello_app_2 --no-route`

-    Notice the new name (`hello_app_2`), and the option `--no-route`, which tells Bluemix not to assign a route to the application (this overrides the request for a random route in the file `manifest.yml`).
+    Notice the new name `hello_app_2`, and the option --no-route, which tells Bluemix not to assign a route to the application

 ## Task 3: Deploy your application

 Now that the updated application is compiled and uploaded to Bluemix, you are ready to deploy it by using Active Deploy.
 We will show you the Active Deploy **CLI** commands, but you can also do this with the Active Deploy **Dashboard GUI**.